Vroom’s Expectancy Theory

-Feel free to request the templates firstname.lastname@example.org.
+Watch the video for background information about Vroom’s Expectancy Theory, feel free to request the templates firstname.lastname@example.org.
 I am happy to share.

 2. Vroom’s model suggests that a value can be attributed to each of the following descriptions.
 If the value for any one of the three is 0 then employees would still not be motivated, as when you multiply a number by 0 you get 0.

 3. Take a job description and ask staff to rate on a scale of 0 – 5 with 0 being low and 5 being high each of their key activities in each of the three areas of expectancy.

 4. You now have an objective view for discussion around performance management.
 You may also find the job description needs updating!